-Consider (gasp!) staying away from the toxic family holiday.
-There may be a point at which you need to say "enough is enough" to the family holiday gathering, according to Bustle.
-"Is dutifully heading home for ritualistic carving of turkey, followed by cranberry sauce and nine hours of insults about how you're not doing as well as your brother, worth it?"
+Consider staying away: There may be a point at which you need to say “enough is enough” to the family holiday gathering, according to Bustle.
+“Is dutifully heading home for ritualistic carving of turkey, followed by cranberry sauce and nine hours of insults about how you’re not doing as well as your brother, worth it?”
 Moss asked.

 You can even consider a decision to boycott the family gathering as an act of love, according to Jezebel.
 “Sometimes it’s just healthier and more loving to let everyone have their space, until a better time comes for sharing one space.”

-Get the criticism out of the way ahead of time.
-If fault-finding is as common at holiday brunch as the breakfast casserole, see if you can't have a heart-to-heart ahead of time, recommended Cheryl Dellasega, author of "Forced to Be Family: A Guide for Living with Sinister Sisters, Drama Mamas, and Infuriating In-Laws."
+Get the criticism out of the way: If fault-finding is as common at holiday brunch as the breakfast casserole, see if you can’t have a heart-to-heart ahead of time, recommended Cheryl Dellasega, author of “Forced to Be Family: A Guide for Living with Sinister Sisters, Drama Mamas, and Infuriating In-Laws.”